 When I was fed up with the Cairenes (if that is an actual word), I would take a bus to Alexandria and chill out in the Mediterranean Sea.
 After completing a B.A from Al-Azhar I took up a teaching post at Jamia-Al-Karam (Yes! the very school I had spent 8 years).
 Sadly, this only lasted for 6 months as I was accepted for a scholarship!
 I packed my bags and left for bony Scotland.
 I completed my M.A in Islamic Studies at the University of Aberdeen and my thesis was on Muta ‘temporary marriage.’
 My wife was terrified that I was writing on this as I would often scare her by saying I may have to go to Iran for field work, luckily that never materialised.

 Confused about what direction to take next, my friend recommended the Cambridge Muslim College.
 The college was relatively new and was offering a Diploma in ‘Contextual Islamic Studies and Leadership.’
 Thankfully that turned out great and gave me the direction that I was seeking.
-After consulting with Shaykh Abdal Hakim, I enrolled for the M.A Philosophy programme at the University of Glasgow.
+After consulting with Shaykh Abdal Hakim Murad, I enrolled for the M.A Philosophy programme at the University of Glasgow.
 My dissertation was on the Euthyphro dilemma (Yes!
 Google it later), and after getting annoyed with Aristotle and Kant I decided to take a break.
 Amidst all this madness, I got married to a girl from Manchester however, my real love (education) never left me.
-I completed a TEFL and a COSCA Certificate in Counselling Skills.
-I have just finished my training as relationship counsellor (Oh Yes! a marriage guru).
+I completed a TEFL, a COSCA Certificate in Counselling Skills and lots of short training courses.
+I later trained to be a therapist, all thanks to Heriot-Watt for paying for that.